How can I improve the transfer performance of the sync command for Amazon S3?

 Last updated: 2021-01-05

 I'm using the AWS Command Line Interface (AWS CLI) sync command to transfer data on Amazon Simple Storage Service (Amazon S3).
 However, the transfer is taking a long time to complete.
 How can I improve the performance of a transfer using the sync command?

 Try the following approaches for improving the transfer time when you run the sync command:

-Note: The sync command compares the source and destination buckets to determine which source files don't exist in the destination bucket, or which source files were modified when compared to the files in the destination bucket.
+Note: The sync command compares the source and destination buckets to determine which source files don't exist in the destination bucket.
+The sync command also determines which source files were modified when compared to the files in the destination bucket.
 Then, the sync command copies the new or updated source files to the destination bucket.
 The number of objects in the source and destination bucket can impact the time it takes for the sync command to complete the process.
-It's important to understand how the transfer size can impact the duration of the sync, as well as the cost that you can incur from the requests to Amazon S3 that are associated with the operation.
+It's important to understand how transfer size can impact the duration of the sync or the cost that you can incur from requests to S3.

 Running multiple instances of the AWS CLI